Spreckels Sugar Company: Closure

-In April 2025, SMBSC announced that they would be decommissioning the Brawley, California refinery and closing the Spreckels Sugar division, ending sugar production in August 2025 and shutting down the site entirely in late 2025 or early 2026 once remaining product stocks had been sold.
-Spreckels Sugar Company is the last remaining beet sugar factory in California.
+In April 2025, SMBSC announced that they would be decommissioning the Brawley, California, refinery and closing the Spreckels Sugar division, ending sugar production in August 2025 and shutting down the site entirely in late 2025 or early 2026 once remaining product stocks had been sold.
+Spreckels Sugar Company was the last remaining beet sugar factory in California.
 It is expected that the closure will have a significant impact on the economy of Imperial County, with the loss of hundreds of jobs and local beet farmers left scrambling to find an alternate crop.
+Imperial County declared an economic state of emergency on September 9, 2025, following the plant's closure.

+The company closed the plant soon after the end of the sugar beet harvest in August 2025.
+Liquidation of the factory's equipment began in October 2025.